tamu-edu-students/CSCE606-Fall_2025-Project_1-Group_6-Job_Tracker/README.md

 - User behavior: the search performs real-time, client-side filtering of the visible jobs table as you type.
 It matches job title and company name (case-insensitive, partial matches supported).
 Results update instantly without reloading the page.

 - Notes for developers:
-  - The client-side search is implemented with a Stimulus controller at `app/javascript/controllers/job_search_controller.js` (importmap-style).
-It filters table rows in the browser for small-to-moderate datasets.
   - A server-side search endpoint also exists (`GET /jobs/search` -> `JobsController#search`) as a possible fallback for large datasets or when you need pagination/search on the server.
 If you enable server-side search, prefer `left_joins(:company)` or equivalent to avoid errors when jobs have no associated company.
     - Server-side fallback: there is no separate `#search` action — instead `JobsController#index` accepts `params[:q]` (GET /jobs?q=...) and performs the server-side filtering.
 If you later add server-side paging or heavy full-text search, consider using a dedicated search service (Postgres full-text, ElasticSearch, or Algolia).

-- Quick user tip: visit the Dashboard, start typing in the search box (top-right of the jobs table) and watch the rows filter live.
-There is no delay and no network traffic for the filtering itself.

 ## 3. Tests